Discovering Christie Falls in Fiordland

 How to Get to Christie Falls

-To reach Christie Falls, drive along the Milford Sound Highway (State Highway 94) until you are just over one kilometre west of Marian Corner.
+To reach Christie Falls, drive along the Milford Sound Highway until you are just over one kilometre west of Marian Corner.
 The falls are immediately visible as you cross the bridge where Falls Creek joins the Hollyford River.
-A large parking area is conveniently located 100 metres west of the falls.
+A large parking area is located 100 metres west of the falls.
 From there, you can walk back to the pedestrian bridge for the best views.
-While in the area, consider exploring other nearby attractions in Fiordland, such as the stunning landscapes of Milford Sound.